vinhphuctadang/ShardedMongo/README.md

 sudo service mongod stop
 ```

-Sometimes, port 27018, 27019, 27020 are binded, we should check for processes which bind those port to kill them (the process) in order to make docker binds those port.
-We have another choice: Edit my configuration where ports should be changed
+Sometimes, port 27017 are binded, we should check for processes which bind the port to kill them (the process) in order to make docker binds the port.
+We have another choice: Edit my configuration where port 27017 should be changed

 ### Common problems
 - You cannot run the ./init.sh
 You maybe stucked at one of the problems:
+  - Add execution privilege ```sudo chmod +x ./init.sh```
   - docker-compose not installed:
 	Check docker (and docker-compose, on linux, on windows/macos check docker desktop version) or try re-installing docker and docker-compose and run them with 'sudo' privilege (or run as administrator)